eventsauce-symfony/eventsauce-bundle/README.md

 ### Message dispatching with symfony messenger

-If you want to use the symfony messenger component for dispatch messages, you need to install the package
+If you want to use the symfony messenger component for dispatch messages, you need to install this [package](https://github.com/andrew-pakula/eventsauce-messenger)

 ```bash
 composer require andreo/eventsauce-messenger